Edwards-R/bio_rec/docs/trigger/core_update_trigger.md

  * lower/upper bound date

 ### Shorter version
 The trigger clones the target record when specific attributes are modified.
-It then applies the change to said clone.
-This works with the import routine to stop wrong data repeatedly entering the database.
+This clone is then
+ - marked as suspended
+ - current_id set to the original record's id
+ - given the suspend reason
+ - saved into the database

+The original record is then:
+ - modified as per user's wishes
+ - on_update timestamp/user updated
+ - suspend_reason cleared (see 'old clone' for the suspend reason)